BuddhaBob/erasmus-sds/README.md

 Good luck in your studies!!!

 ## Development Work done so far
-Below will be a list of the software functionalities, divided by team member worked in their development.
+Below will be a list of the software functionalities, divided by team members that worked in their development.

 Dias Antayev:
  - Creation of the html version of the learning agreement layout.